currents-ai/docs/help/reports/index.md

 # Reports

-You can create custom reports to visualize data and tell a story.
+You can create custom reports and widgets to visualize data.

 There are a couple of different types of reports.